-More and more, people are acknowledging their role in responding to the climate crisis and across our diocese, things are no different.
+More and more people are acknowledging their role in responding to the climate crisis.
+We are seeing lots of evidence of this from people across our diocese.

 From garden projects to prayer vigils, there has been a great level of action from schools and parishes with communities using their creativity to try and live a more simple and sustainable lifestyle.

 Could you make changes within your own parish life or community to put your faith into action and help protect our planet?